Royals maintain wild card hopes with 8-2 win over White Sox (Sep 23, 2017) | FOX Sports

 TRAINER’S ROOM

-White Sox: There’s still no diagnosis for LHP Carlos Rodon beyond shoulder inflammation, but the team is optimistic he’ll be able to go through a normal offseason program and be ready for spring training.
+White Sox: Abreu was the DH because he’s dealing with a sore left shin. … There’s still no diagnosis for LHP Carlos Rodon beyond shoulder inflammation, but the team is optimistic he’ll be able to go through a normal offseason program and be ready for spring training.

 UP NEXT